ashitavardhan/HeatTransferVisualisation/README.md

 # HeatTransferVisualisation
-Visualize temperature distribution in cylinders and spheres using Python.
+This Python script calculates and visualizes steady-state temperature distribution in cylindrical and spherical geometries.